hitokiri-mata/katacoda-courses/kubernetes-pipelines/registries/finish.md

 1. Public registries like DockerHub or Quay.io,
 2. Private team registeries that are within you organization, often hosted by your cloud provider
-3. Local registeries that you or your team may be using on a local or private Kubernetes cluster or namespace.
+3. Private registeries that you or your team may be using on a local or private Kubernetes cluster or namespace.

 This tutorial gives you a leg up for leveraging personal and local registeries.
 This is ideal when you are prototyping or rapidly developing and testing a solution locally.
 Knowing how to quickly setup and use a private container is another technique you can pull out of your Kubernetes toolbox.